This article shows you how to add a few seconds of black, white, or any other color to the timeline.

 How to add a black section to your video

-1. Click on the Graphics tab on the left sidebar.
+Step 1.
+Click on the Graphics tab on the left sidebar.

-A pull out tab will appear with Backgrounds, Overlays, GIPHY and Stickers.
+A pull-out tab will appear with Backgrounds, Overlays, GIPHY, and Stickers.

-2. Drag and drop Black into the timeline
+Step 2.
+Drag and drop Black into the timeline

 Drag and drop the blank black square from the Backgrounds menu onto your timeline.
 You can also click on the + plus button to add the background directly to your timeline.

-3. Trim the Black clip to the length you want
+Step 3.
+Trim the Black clip to the length you want

-Drag the edges of the black background-clip to shorten or lengthen it to your desired duration (see trimming a video for tips on how to do this more accurately).
+Drag the edges of the black background clip to shorten or lengthen it to your desired duration (see trimming a video for tips on how to do this more accurately).

 NOTE: You can also split the clip and delete the unwanted second part if that's easier.